drakkar-lig/walt-python-packages/client/walt/client/doc/md/node-install.md

 ### standard boot method: using a SD card

-Download image `rpi-sd-files.tar.gz` at https://github.com/drakkar-lig/walt-project/releases/latest.
+Download archive `rpi-sd-files.tar.gz` at https://github.com/drakkar-lig/walt-project/releases/latest.
 Extract and copy files to a USB flash drive formatted the usual way (1 single partition, FAT32 fileystem).
 A small one is enough, total size of files is just a few tens of megabytes.